— / / Ch@l _ l3ng3 -+- L@ugh * ? ? ?

-I challenge my students to not only communicate to the audience, but to make them part of the process.
-An accomplished designer always considers the audience and the delivery of the message to that audience.
-We must also encourage our students to incorporate user feedback into the design process and even allow the end user to control the design of the message and/or experience that best suits them.
+Contemporary design students must learn to communicate to an audience and make them part of the process.
+We must encourage our students to incorporate user feedback into the design process and even allow the end user to control the design of the message and/or experience that best suits them.
 In this paradigm the designer creates multiple solutions, not a singular one.

-In order to assist the students in meeting these goals I challenge myself as an educator to: develop project and course outcomes that fit within the curricular sequence of pre-requisites and subsequent courses at all levels of instruction; assign research and writing components as part of the design projects to provide context for content and audience; outline clearly articulated design processes and schedules to provide organization and structure; allow studio time to be used for critiques and discussions; give technical instruction to support the execution of ideas; create critique groups to establish community where the students deliver the majority of the critique so that they may also learn to articulate their own thoughts about design.
+In order to assist the students in meeting these goals I challenge myself as an educator to: develop project and course outcomes that fit within the curricular sequence of pre-requisites and subsequent courses at all levels of instruction; assign research and writing components as part of the design projects to provide context for content and audience; outline clearly articulated design processes and schedules to provide organization and structure; give technical instruction to support the execution of ideas; and create critique groups to establish community where the students deliver the majority of the critique so that they may also learn to articulate their own thoughts about design.